‘Women’s education must for higher literacy rate’

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Islamabad : Education helps people become skilful, capable and knowledgeable citizens to earn a respectable and prosperous life in tomorrow’s society, said chairperson of the National Commission for Human Development Razina Alam Khan.
+ISLAMABAD: Education helps people become skillful, capable and knowledgeable citizens to earn a respectable and prosperous life in tomorrow’s society, said chairperson of the National Commission for Human Development Razina Alam Khan.

 The NCHD chairperson said providing access to education to all the individuals, girls and boys, was the fundamental right of every citizen of the country.